k1nk33/GNS3-Installer/README.md

 Bash Project Year 3 - GNS3 Installer script for Ubuntu 14.04 and derivatives (Work In Progress)

 So this is my first attempt at a Bash scripting project and seeing as it is networking that I'm studying at the minute, I thought I could give back a little to new/future students on a similar trajectory to my own.
 GNS3 is without a doubt *THE* tool aspiring sys admins should be using to emulate/test/troubleshoot network topologies, at least IMO it is!
-I can't include any router images (something, something legal spegal) but I bet our mutual friend (Mr. Google) can help in that regard.

-Included in the repository is the latest (as of most recent commit) source packages for GNS3, Dynamips and VPCS.
-This is pretty much only for testing purposes on my end as the script automatically retrieves this file upon execution.

 [Running The Script]
 First off, open the terminal and create a new directory (name of your choosing) with "mkdir new_directory".